David Hardie (physician): Medical career

+Later life

-Sir David Hardie died in Brisbane and was cremated.
+Sir David Hardie died in Brisbane on 11 November 1945.
+He was cremated at Mount Thompson Crematorium.
 His patients had ranged from the vice-regal to the humblest citizen.
 He was survived by his wife and three children.

 His son John later followed in his father's footsteps as a distinguished GP.
 He was awarded the Military Cross during his medical war service in World War I.

 Honours

 On the recommendation of the Denham ministry, he was awarded a Knighthood Kt in the New Year honours list for 1913 and thus became Queensland's first medical Knight.
-In 1919 the University of Aberdeen awarded him an honorary LL.D.
+In 1919, the University of Aberdeen awarded him an honorary LL.D.